apache/airflow/docs/apache-airflow/security/access-control.rst

 Resource-Based permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting with version 2.0, permissions are based on individual resources and a small subset of actions on those resources.
+Starting with version 2.0, permissions are based on individual resources and a small set of actions with those resources.
 Resources match standard Airflow concepts, such as ``Dag``, ``DagRun``, ``Task``, and ``Connection``.
 Actions include ``can_create``, ``can_read``, ``can_edit``, and ``can_delete``.

-Each endpoint in Airflow requires one or more permissions to be accessed. **To access an endpoint, a role needs all permissions required by that endpoint.**
+Each endpoint in Airflow requires one or more permissions to be accessed.
+To access an endpoint, a role needs all permissions required by that endpoint.

-There are five default roles: Public, Viewer, User, Op, and Admin.
-Each one has the permissions of the preceding role, as well as additional permissions.

 DAG-Based Permissions
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^
 ``Admin`` users can create roles with permission to access only specific DAGs.
 This is called DAG level access.

 While access to all DAGs is controlled with resource-based permissions, DAG level access only has two associated permissions:
 ``can_read`` and ``can_edit`` (``can_dag_read`` and ``can_dag_edit`` were deprecated in 2.0.0).

 For instance, the following images show how you would create a role which can only write to ``example_python_operator``.
-Once you create the role, the permission shows up in the **List Roles** page.
+Once you create the role, the permission appears in the **List Roles** menu.

 .. image:: /img/add-role.png
 .. image:: /img/new-role.png

-If an endpoint for a specific DAG requires a permission based on the DAG resource (for example, DAGs.can_create), roles will have access if they have either the resource-based permission or or a DAG-based permission.
+If an endpoint for a specific DAG requires a permission based on the DAG resource (for example, ``DAGs.can_create``), a role will have access if it has either the resource-based permission or a DAG-based permission.

 For example, if an endpoint for the ``example_python_operator`` DAG requires the resource-based ``DAGS.can_read`` permission, a role with the DAG-based permission ``DAG:example_python_operator.can_read`` can still access that endpoint even without ``DAGS.can_read``.

 Reference: Action and Endpoint Permissions
-'''''''''''
+''''''''''''''''''''''''''''''''''''''''''

-The following tables list all of the necessary permissions in order for a role to access various functions on Airflow.
+The following tables list all of the necessary permissions required for access to various Airflow endpoints and actions.
 Note that the ``Minimum Role`` table only applies if you haven't edited your default roles.

 ================================================================================== ====== ================================================================= ============